-CARS.COM — Car buying is very complicated, and for many people it's unpleasant, and for good reason.
-New cars are pure purchase and assured depreciation, except in the rarest of circumstances.
+Car buying and negotiating is complicated and for many people it's unpleasant, for good reason.
+New cars from dealers are pure purchase and assured depreciation, except in the rarest of circumstances.
 On top of it, car loans are weighted so you pay mostly interest initially, which means you don't have much equity in the vehicle for a long time.

 Finance Channel: Once you've narrowed your vehicle options, focus on each car's financing specifics.
 Peruse current rebate and financing offers; see which vehicles retain the most and least value; read our financing advice to learn about various payment options; and finally, run the numbers with our payment calculators.
 This will help you calculate your monthly payment and determine how much you can actually afford.
 You may also want to think about getting pre-approved.
 Knowing exactly how much you can afford to spend makes it easier to determine your target price and negotiate with the car salesman.